alexvidi/Azure-ETL-Project-Terraform-GitHubActions/README.md

 - **Best Practices:** Adheres to modern standards in DevOps, data governance, and software engineering.

 ## Key Project Highlights
-- **Full automation:** No manual steps required from data extraction to reporting-ready datasets.
+- **High automation:** Most steps are automated; some actions may still be manual.
-- **Enterprise security:** Credentials and secrets are managed securely with Azure Key Vault; infrastructure is auditable and compliant.
+- **Enterprise security:** Secrets are managed securely (Azure Key Vault for Kaggle credentials; GitHub Secrets for CI/CD); nothing is hardcoded.
 - **Extensibility:** Modular design enables rapid adaptation to new data sources, business rules, or cloud environments.
 - **Operational visibility:** All processes are version-controlled, logged, and easily monitored.